 Hoverflies, Flies, & Wasps

 Hold off on cleaning up your garden in the early spring.
 70% of bees nest in the ground.
 Many bees will be hiding away in your garden and a clean-up may disturb or destroy delicate, over-wintering, unhatched larvae.
 Some bees stow away in hollow plant stems, some tuck into nooks and crannies in your garden, and some burrow into the soil.
 Wait until late spring, when most bees have already emerged to do a garden clean-up.
-Keep roto-tilling and digging to a minimum, and leave an area in your yard undisturbed year-round to provide a home.
+Keep tilling and digging to a minimum, and leave an area in your yard undisturbed year-round to provide a home.
 Plastic or fabric barriers or landscaping clothes will kill buried bees, and prevent new bees from being able to nest.
 Provide a variety of soil types to support as much biodiversity as possible.

 No neonicotinoids.
 Ensure that you aren't using products that contain neonicotinoids in them.
 Neonicotinoids are a group of insecticides widely used across North America.
-These insecticides are absorbed by the plant, transfered through the plant's vascular system, and can be present in the plant's nectar and pollen.
+These insecticides are absorbed by the plant, transferred through the plant's vascular system, and can be present in the plant's nectar and pollen.
 When the bee visits the flower, it unknowingly comes into contact with the neonicotinoids.
 This is very toxic for bees- changing their behavior and even killing them.
 Some times commercial seeds are coated in neonicotinoids, and even that is enough to be lethal to a bee or other small insect.
 Neonicotinoids can stick around for months or even years after a single application.
 A plant that is grown from a coated seed can contaminate an untreated plant grown in the same spot the following year.
 There are woody plants that will test positive six years (!) after a single dose via soil drench.
 Europe has started to ban this class of pesticides, while Canada and USA are slower to do so.
 The good news is that some steps are now being taken to limit or ban some use.
-The bad news is that it is not enough!
+The bad news is that it is not enough.
 Ways you can help:

 1. Immediately stop any personal use of neonicotinoids